 Significantly, on top of the regular commissions, sellers receive novel incentives such as huge cash incentives, travel perks, and branded bags or watches or jackets.
-They also receive mugs and wine with personal messages from the President.

 The first Hall of Famer Award was presented to Rizalinda Chee-de Jong of Chee Realty and Development Corporation.
 A loyal broker of ABCI for 25 years, Ms. de Jong was a consistent gold awardee and has exhibited outstanding sales leadership and exemplary and unparalleled sales performance all these years.
 Moreso, outstanding brokers and realties are recognized through Monthly Sales Achievers Ceremonies, Quarterly Awarding Ceremonies and the Annual Sales Conference.